 Widely respected for the depth of his knowledge, he has been declared and has testified as an expert witness on commercial transactions, commercial litigation, and the reasonableness of attorney fees in commercial litigation and transactions.
 Chambers USA and Best Lawyers in America name Mr. Goldberg among the leading bankruptcy and creditors' rights attorneys in the country.

 - Mr. Goldberg currently represents the bankruptcy court appointed Chapter 11 Trustee in the Vincent L. Abell bankruptcy case.
 Mr. Goldberg, as lead bankruptcy counsel, he was the chief strategist for the Trustee and the architect of a successful strategy that resulted in the recovery for creditors of nearly $20 million to date.
 (See Super Lawyers Magazine story on this case: "An Empire of Concealed Assets".)
 After pending for over seven years, the case culminated in January of 2020, when Mr. Goldberg obtained the Court’s approval of a Chapter 11 Plan of Liquidation that will result in a meaningful distribution to unsecured creditors who had been defrauded by the debtor.
 Mr. Goldberg continues to represent the Liquidation Trust and Trustee that were created as part of the confirmed Plan.
 This bankruptcy case centers on the Trustee’s allegations that the debtor (along with related parties) has “continuingly concealed” his assets from creditors by a series of interrelated schemes.
-This case has been extraordinarily litigious resulting in innumerable trials in front of the bankruptcy court, appeals to the United States District Court and 4th Circuit Court of Appeals (each of which Mr. Goldberg has prosecuted successfully), and numerous matters in front of courts and regulatory agencies in Washington D.C.
+This case has been extraordinarily litigious resulting in innumerable trials in front of the bankruptcy court, appeals to the United States District Court and 4th Circuit Court of Appeals (each of which Mr. Goldberg has prosecuted successfully), and numerous matters in front of the D.C.
+Superior Court and regulatory agencies in Washington D.C.